-Does anyone notice that whenever something bad happens, the guilty party says, ” There is enough blame to go around”.
+Does anyone notice that whenever something bad happens, one health the guilty party says, ” There is enough blame to go around”.
 What they mean is that everyone is equally to blame.
 Not true!
 It was the Democrat party that started this financial disaster with the help of the MSM ignoring the internal fight that has been going on within the two parties since the Democrats took control in 2006.

 Most financial people I spoke with are convinced that it was bad loans that were made by the quasi governmental morgage giants, Fannie Freddie, who are the largest financers of home mortgagers in the U.S. Last year, federal regulators charged Freddie Mac with negligent conduct for its role in a four-year securities fraud accounting scandal.